Class 4

 We then went on to write newspapers, which is a challenging ask of Year 4s, with many of them not having read a newspaper.
 We talked about the language used and what would be included: expanded noun phrases, quotes from eye-witnesses, and the children really delivered!

 We then went on to create comic strips to detail one of Arthur’s many adventures.
 This one was his journey across the sea to reach the land of the Viking Gods.
 The children absolutely loved this!
 We spent some time drawing characters beforehand and talking about how a comic should be laid out.
-They create 8-frame comics to show the perils that Arthur came across on his adventure.
+They created 8-frame comics to show the perils that Arthur came across on his adventure.

 Forest School